bharathi-13/Linux-lab/README.md

 The server was configure to run a Apache webserver but it was not working, Troubleshoot the webserver to make it work.

 It need to run on the port 80 and need to host the content in /company/index.html

 ### SAMBA Share

+A samba share was configure in this server to share file but after a update the share is not working.
+Troubleshoot the server to make the share work again.

+- Username: *student*
+- Password: *Kgm@123*